kavia-common/library-management-system-50469-50478/library_frontend/README.md

 - Add pagination or filters in `Home.js`
 - Add create/edit functionality and forms
 - Replace mock images with real cover URLs from API
+- Replace mock notifications with backend polling, webhooks, or WebSockets